About the Foundation

 Children have always held a special place in the Queen’s heart.
 For several decades the Queen has been committed to safeguard the rights of children; work which has awarded her global recognition and respect within the field.

 Founded in 2013, the Foundation Care About the Children was gifted to the Queen for her 70th birthday as an additional means through which to support the most vulnerable children in the society.
 The initiative was made by a committee lead by Olof Stenhammar and made possible by the many generous donations given by private donors as well as a handful of organisations and companies.
-Amongst these are, the Swedish Postcode Lottery, SEB, Svenska Handelsbanken, and Dafgårds.
+Amongst these were the Swedish Postcode Lottery, SEB, Svenska Handelsbanken, IKEA and Dafgårds.

 Vision